GMOD/jbrowse-jupyter/README.md

 - `browser.py` - uses the Dash library to create a python application with the Dash JBrowse LinearGenomeView component
-- `browser.ipynb` - jupyter notebook using the JupyterDash library to embed a Dash JBrowse LinearGenomeView component in a cell
+- `browser.ipynb` - jupyter notebook using the Dash library to embed a Dash JBrowse LinearGenomeView component in a cell
 - `examples/cgv_examples.py` - uses the Dash library to create a python application with the Dash JBrowse CircularGenomeView component
-- `examples/cgv_examples.ipynb` - jupyter notebook using the JupyterDash library
-  to embed a Dash JBrowse CircularGenomeView component in a cell
+- `examples/cgv_examples.ipynb` - jupyter notebook using the Dash library to embed a Dash JBrowse CircularGenomeView component in a cell
 - `local_support.ipynb` - jupyter notebook with tutorial on using your local data and passing it to JBrowse views